New blood test can spot up to 50 types of cancers - NewsBreak

 In the U.S, the currently recommended cancer screening tests can only cover five cancer types and screen for a single cancer at a time.
 In fact, there are no recommended early detection screening tests for other cancers, which account for 71% of cancer deaths, according to the Mayo Clinic.

 The company says the test has the potential to transform cancer care by reducing cancer deaths and decreasing health care costs by detecting more cancers earlier.
-The company also claims the product has a low false-positive rate.
+The company also claims the product has a low false-positive rate.430,000 people to receive unemployment benefit tax refunds from IRS

 Dr. Minetta Liu, a Mayo Clinic oncologist who was involved in the development, said when a cancer signal is detected, the Galleri test can identify where in the body the cancer is located with high accuracy.